How to watch every Euro 2022 game on BBC TV

 |Dates: 6-31 July.
 Venues: Old Trafford, St Mary's Stadium, Brentford Community Stadium, Stadium MK, Leigh Sports Village, Bramall Lane, Manchester City Academy Stadium, Brighton Community Stadium, Wembley Stadium.
 Coverage: Live on BBC TV, BBC Radio 5 Live, iPlayer and the BBC Sport website and app.

-The BBC has exclusive TV coverage of all 31 European Women's Championship games this summer.
+The BBC has exclusive TV coverage of all 31 Women's European Championship games this summer.

 BBC Radio 5 Live will also have commentary on selected matches, including all England and Northern Ireland games - plus every knockout game.